ellabarnes/ella-html-css-mastery/README.md

 By Ella, Intro to Coding for Journalists class.

-This repp is a class assignemnt to master HTML.
+This repo is a class assignemnt to master HTML.
 It is due Febuary 1, 2025.